ETSI STQ Conference: Communications for All,

 Additional information to attendees: should you have accessibility needs, please contact us and we will do our best to accommodate them.

 Stable agenda of the ETSI STQ Conference.
-Please note that some timings may be subject to change.

 • Day 1: Tuesday 13 May